DSUVIA (in US)

 Moderate-to-Severe Acute Pain in Trauma and Ambulatory Care Settings

-In situations of trauma or injury, it is advantageous to have a rapid-acting, non-invasive method for treating acute pain.
+Experts in the field of pain management have found that in situations of trauma or injury, it is advantageous to have a rapid-acting, non-invasive method for treating moderate-to-severe acute pain.
 In the battlefield, emergency medicine and ambulatory care environments, patients may not have immediate intravenous (IV) access available.
-Intramuscular (IM) injections are the current standard of care on the battlefield11, but they are invasive, painful, and have been rated less effective than IV opioids at providing fast pain relief.2 In cases of severe trauma where the patient is often in hypovolemic shock and muscles are not well perfused, pain medication given by intramuscular injection may not readily reach the blood stream to provide pain relief, rendering this route of delivery suboptimal.3 Additionally, IV dosing results in high peak plasma levels, thereby limiting the amount of opioid that can be used at once, and requiring frequent re-dosing to titrate to satisfactory analgesia.
+Intramuscular (IM) injections are the current standard of care on the battlefield1, but they are invasive, painful, and have been found less effective than IV opioids at providing timely pain relief.2 In cases of severe trauma where the patient is often in hypovolemic shock and muscles are not well perfused, pain medication given by intramuscular injection may not readily reach the blood stream to provide pain relief, rendering this route of delivery suboptimal.3 Additionally, IV dosing results in high peak plasma levels, thereby limiting the amount of opioid that can be used at once, and requiring frequent re-dosing to titrate to satisfactory analgesia.
 Moreover, oral pills and liquids have generally shown slower and more erratic onset of analgesia in comparison to IV administration.4

 DSUVIA Potential Settings of Use